Skip to main content

 • Visit the Alhambra, city gardens, and local museums.

-During this period, you and your group will stay in a centrally-located hostel.
+During this period, you will stay with a homestay family during the weekend.

-• Enjoy a final day in Madrid, doing some last-minute souvenir shopping and celebrating a final dinner with your group.
+• Enjoy time in Toledo, doing some last-minute souvenir shopping, and celebrating a final dinner with your group.

 • Reflect with your group on your experiences during the program as you prepare to return home.